Tibet, Shigatse: After a silent and sleepy breakfast in the hotel, we set off for the second day of the road trip to the Everest Base Camp.

 I realized I didn’t bring enough warm clothes.
 I had just shirts and sweaters and luckily a woolen hat, gloves, and Tibetan style pants that I had bought at a souvenir shop in Lhasa.
 Tibetan summer can be very cold!

 I was happy: me, in a Tibetan camp, at about 5200 meters.

 But there wasn’t enough time to rest on thoughts.
 We drank tea in the tent, visited the bathroom box that was shared by all the camp dwellers, and after we took a walk to see Mount Everest and Rongbuk Monastery.

 We managed to gaze at the mountain while the snow was made pink by the sunset light.

 Rongbuk Monastery is the highest monastery in the world.
 The Lama welcomed us in a red winter coat.
 He showed us the cave where it is said that Padmasambhava reached enlightenment.
 Different from others monasteries in Lhasa, photos were allowed and free.
 I decided to leave my camera outside the sacred cave.
 I just felt so grateful to be there.

 SPENDING THE NIGHT AT THE EVEREST BASE CAMP

 Before switching off the light, the tent owner came and put even more thick blankets upon each of us, tucking them in.
-I think I was sleeping with 5 or 6 blankets, hat and gloves on and still felt a little bit cold.
+I think I was sleeping with 5 or 6 blankets, a hat, and gloves on, and still felt a little bit cold.